Breaking Through Terraform's Ceiling: A New Approach to IaC State Management

 }

-Terraform Challenges: State files grow in size and become difficult to manage due to Terraform's single entry point approach (main.tf).
+State files grow in size: Terraform's single entry point approach (main.tf) creates a single state file that grows in size as infrastructure grows.
 While its declarative approach promises simplicity, trying to sync everything in main.tf with a single state file creates several critical problems at scale:

 Mantis Approach: